-What are the benefits of going gluten free for female athletes?
-Please enjoy this guest post from Dr. Carolyn Dolan, DPT of Renosoar…
+What are the benefits of going gluten-free for female athletes and active moms?
+Please enjoy this guest post from Dr. Carolyn Dolan, DPT of Renosoar

 It is important to note, that to optimize recovery, optimize athletic performance or improve your health, that does not mean eating processed foods labeled “gluten-free.”